-The Consortium is currently comprised of five Member Organisations who are responsible for the policy, strategy, governance and financial control of CASE.
+The Consortium is currently comprised of six Member Organisations who are responsible for the policy, strategy, governance and financial control of CASE.

 For further information on each of the member organisations, click on the logos to take you to their individual websites.

 The British Medical Ultrasound Society (BMUS) originated in 1969 from a conference organised by the Hospital Physicists Association.
 Membership is drawn from a wide range of disciplines including medical and allied health professionals, physicists, engineers, nurses, midwives, technicians, general practitioners, vets and others with an interest in medical ultrasound both in the UK and overseas.

 The British Society of Echocardiography (BSE) represents and supports clinical echocardiography professionals working at all levels and in all areas of the field.
 Formed in 1990 with almost 4,000 members in more than 30 countries including cardiac physiologists, cardiologists, clinical scientists, radiologists, anaesthetists, veterinarians, medical physicists, radiographers, and managerial, sales and technical staff.